-The reflective journal is completed by the apprentice in the 3 months leading up to the end-point assessment.
-The apprentice reflects on the development of the following components from the apprenticeship standard: Case Management and Supervision and Teaching.
+The Reflective Journal is completed by the Apprentice in the final three months leading up to the End-Point Assessment.
+The Apprentice reflects on the development of the following components from the Apprenticeship Standard: Case Management and Supervision and Teaching.

-If you would like to learn more about the Healthcare Assistant Practitioner apprenticeship standard, check out our factsheets page or alternatively you can find more information via the Institute for Apprenticeships website.
+If you would like to learn more about the Healthcare Assistant Practitioner Apprenticeship Standard, check out our factsheets page or alternatively you can find more information via the Institute for Apprenticeships website.

 - Care Certificate